Whale watching in Iceland

 In Iceland whale watching is a must, this breathtaking experience will leave you speechless and make you want to protect those majestic endangered creatures.

-In this article you will find all what you need to know about the observation of whales in Iceland, when to do it, where to find them, is it expensive?
-Just keep reading my friend!
+In this article you will find all what you need to know about the observation of whales in Iceland.
+When to do it, where to find them, is it expensive?
+Just keep on reading my friend!

-Today Kuku Campers is taking you for an unforgettable whale watching tour, one of the best experiences of Iceland.
+Today Kuku Campers is taking you for an unforgettable day tour, and one of the best experiences of Iceland.

 The Orca Whale (Killer Whales)

 Photo: An Orca Whale breaching

 These distinctive creatures, who are relatives of the dolphin family, are quickly recognizable from their outer black skin and white spots.

 They are a part of a group called toothed whales because they have... teeth!

 We can not really consider it as a whale because it belongs to the oceanic dolphin family, so it is like seeing 2 in 1!
 It is the biggest species which measures between 6 and 8 meters for a male.

 They usually eat fish, but they can hunt for seals and others small species of dolphins sometimes.
 Don’t worry they will not attack you, despite their bad reputation they are really sociable creatures.